Katyusha-le/TuanLe_Bayes-DSS-A-Clinical-Decision-Support-Module-for-Comparing-Treatment-Policies-/README.md

 ## V. Result & Interpretations
 The output of the module is an extensive multi-dimensional grid exported as a CSV file (e.g., `optimal_treatments_full_grid.csv`).

+Below are first 9 rows of Patient 2 (3 treatment outcomes per lambda).
 ![Bayes DSS Sample](bayes-dss-sample.png)

 ### How to Read the Output Data